pancelor/pancelor.github.io/templates/posts/inbox-unbox.md

 <h1 class="post-title">Inbox Unbox</h1>
 <h4 class="post-meta">2019-03 - ?</h4>

+_Inbox Unbox is still in-progress!
+It's on the back burner for now; I painted myself into a design corner and have been letting it simmer._

 This is my upcoming puzzle game about pushing boxes into other boxes.
 It's 10\~30 hours long?
 (It's hard to estimate puzzle game times...)

 Inspired by: [sokosoko](https://juner.itch.io/sokosoko)